tjanson/wire-docs/src/how-to/install/ansible-VMs.rst

 - Now run the helm_external.yml playbook, to populate network values for helm:

-   poetry run ansible-playbook -i hosts.ini -vv --diff helm_external.yml
+   ansible-playbook -i hosts.ini -vv --diff helm_external.yml

 You can now can install the helm charts.